mwtoews/pestpp/README.md

 * ``pestpp-ies``: iterative ensemble smoother implementation of GLM.

-All members of the software suite can be compiled for PC, MAC, or Linux and have several run managers to support parallelization.  precompiled binaries are available in the "exe" folder.
-Windows users should use the ``intel_c_windows`` branch binaries to avoid the dreaded MSVC missing runtime DLL issue
+All members of the software suite can be compiled for PC, MAC, or Linux and have several run managers to support parallelization.  precompiled binaries are available in the "bin" folder.
+Windows users with older OS versions should use the ``bin/iwin`` binaries (starting "i", compiled with intel C++) to avoid the dreaded MSVC missing runtime DLL issue

 ## Recent Updates